Christie brothers: Career

-The Christies purchased the Metropolitan Studio in the 1920s and spent over $500,000 to soundproof it.
+The Christie brothers purchased the Metropolitan Studio in the 1920s and spent over $500,000 to soundproof it.
 Dangerous Females was the Christie's first sound film and they produced over fifty feature-length sound films in 1929.
-The Christie brothers were financially ruined after the Wall Street Crash of 1929.
-The brothers used bank loans to buy for real estate purchases and had $2.5 million in debts by 1932.
-The brothers liquidated their assets, but were $70,000 short of the amount owed.
-The Horsley brothers paid the remainder of the debts.
+The Christie brothers opened the Christie Hotel, the first skyscraper and also the first luxury hotel in Hollywood, California in 1922.
+They owned the Christie Realty Building as well.

-Charles started selling real estate while Al went to live in New York.
+The Christie brothers were financially ruined after the Wall Street crash of 1929.
+The brothers used bank loans for real estate purchases and had $2.5 million in debts by 1932.
+They liquidated their assets, but were $70,000 short of the amount owed.
+The Horsley brothers paid the remainder of their debts.
+Charles started selling real estate and Al went to live in New York.
 Al established another film studio in 1932, with the backing of Atlas Corporation Studios and the Guaranty Trust Company.
 He produced thirty-two films until he decided to leave the film industry in 1941.
-The brothers reunited and Al managed entertainment at the Douglas Aircraft Company's factory in Santa Monica, which featured Lucille Ball, Milton Berle, Bing Crosby, Duke Ellington, Gracie Fields, Bob Hope, Betty Hutton, Glenn Miller, and James Stewart during Al's management.
+The brothers reunited and Al managed entertainment at the Douglas Aircraft Company's factory in Santa Monica which featured Lucille Ball, Milton Berle, Bing Crosby, Duke Ellington, Gracie Fields, Bob Hope, Betty Hutton, Glenn Miller, and James Stewart during the time Al was the manager.

-Al stated that "Very few of our negatives or prints survived" as they "couldn't afford to keep that old emulsion film in the cold storage it needed to survive".
-Al produced over seven hundred films before his retirement.
+Al said that "Very few of our negatives or prints survived" as they "couldn't afford to keep that old emulsion film in the cold storage it needed to survive".
+He produced over seven hundred films before his retirement.